mattvarghese/minimal-typescript-react-template/README.md

 See ~/license.txt for details

 Basically, I don't care what you do with this.
 However I assume no liability for any insufficiencies, inaccuracies etc. You use this at your own risk.
 I am here merely to further the cause of knowledge.
+I will appreciate (but not mandate) acknowledgement in derivative productions.

 # Usage
 For more details, see ~/documentation.pdf